cockpit-project/cockpit/doc/protocol.md

 ----------------

-Command messages let the various components such as cockpit-web, cockpit-ws and cockpit-agent communicate about what's going on.
+Command messages let the various components such as cockpit-web, cockpit-ws and cockpit-bridge communicate about what's going on.

 Command messages are always sent in the control channel.
 They always have a channel number of zero.
 The payload of a control message is always a json